 GOES-R Ground System

-The National Oceanic and Atmospheric Administration's (NOAA's) ground system, built by Harris, is ready to communicate with GOES-R.
+The National Oceanic and Atmospheric Administration's (NOAA's) ground system, built by Harris, is live, communicating with GOES-16.

-NOAA's ground system, built by Harris, is ready to communicate with GOES-R.
+NOAA's ground system, built by Harris, is live--communicating with GOES-16 during on-orbit testing.

 GOES-R represents a quantum leap in the timeliness, quantity, and accuracy of remotely sensed meteorological data.
 With a breakthrough space-based sensor capability collecting more data at faster rates, a ground system equally transformational is required to deliver the advancements expected by NOAA and the nation.
 Harris state-of-the-art enterprise ground system communicates with and controls the GOES-R spacecraft, receives the raw data from the GOES-R instruments, and prepares the data for distribution to the National Weather Service’s Advanced Weather Interactive Processing (AWIPS) system and more than 10,000 direct users to ensure protection of lives and property.